RatPlushie/Midi-To-Shawzin/README.md

 ```

 ## Issues
 During testing I have found that the default key for switching musical scales 'Tab' is a little "stiff".
-Whilst Midi-to-Shawzin provides a keybinding to switch between scales, sometimes desyncronising what scale is being played.
-Since there is no way to get feedback on what scale is being played, this is just a problem that may occur.
+I have done the best I can on my side of the interface, sometimes if this occurs and music scale desyncronisation happens.
+Make sure you are actually 'focused' on the right screen (ie. no chat windows).
+To fix just use your PC keyboard to go to the current musical scale in the program displayed in the terminal.